levantamdhcn/aws-workshop/content/_index.md

 ---
-title : "Build an CI/CD Pipeline for MERN App with Github" date :  "`r Sys.Date()`" weight : 1
-chapter : false
+title : "Build an CI/CD Pipeline with Github, AWS CodePipeline, AWS CodeDeploy, AWS Code Build" date :  "`r Sys.Date()`" weight : 1 chapter : false
 ---
-# Build an CI/CD Pipeline for MERN App with Github
+# Build an CI/CD Pipeline with Github, AWS CodePipeline, AWS CodeDeploy, AWS Code Build

 ### Overall
 This workshop will describe step by step how to build an CI/CD Pipeline using Github and some cloud native tools provided by AWS such as AWS CodeDeploy, AWS CodePipeline and AWS CodeBuild.